 Happy New Year ‘Lopes!
 New Year’s has always been a time for looking back to the past, and more importantly, looking forward to the coming year.
 It’s a time to reflect on the changes we want (or need) to make and to resolve to follow through on those changes.
 We all make them.
 Maybe you’ve resolved to lose that Freshmen 15 or to spend more time studying this semester.
 Maybe you’ve resolved to raise your GPA or to get an on campus job.
 We’re here to tell you that you’re not the only one making New Year’s resolutions.

 Our LoudCloud team has made some of our own!
 We’ll share those in just a minute, but first let’s make a pact.
 Here’s what I mean.
-New Year’s resolutions are all about improving something we don’t like about ourselves or know we can do better, right?
+New Year’s resolutions are all about what we know we can do better or what we can improve.

-Except that our best intentions in January don’t tend to survive the month.
-Instead of boosting ourselves up, we set ourselves up for failure by making resolutions that are too vague to be realistic.
+But by February, we’ve usually skipped out on the gym once…okay, ten times…and tossed our resolutions right out the window.
+Instead of boosting ourselves up, we set ourselves up for failure by making resolutions that are too general to be realistic.
 Let’s focus on how to make resolutions so that they are easier to keep.
-So, as our LoudCloud thought about our own resolutions, he kept these tips in mind:
+So, as our LoudCloud team thought about our own resolutions, we kept these tips in mind:

-Resolutions like, “I’m going to lose weight” or “I’m going to raise my GPA” are too vague to be realistic and we can get discouraged quickly.
-Instead, write specific goals like vowing to lose 1 lb per week.
-This way you can monitor your progress toward your goal and if you fall behind, you know.
+Resolutions like, “I’m going to lose weight” or “I’m going to raise my GPA” are too general to be realistic and we can get discouraged quickly.
+Instead, write specific goals like vowing to get an A on your next paper.
+This way you can monitor your progress toward your goal and know immediately when you get off track.

 - Make yourself accountable.

 Tell other people about your goal!
 When you do, you’re more likely to stick to it.
-You know what they say – we can lie to ourselves, but we can’t lie to others.
-Post your goral and progress to Facebook or tweet it.
-Maybe start a blog!
+Update your Facebook status with your goal and progress, tweet it about, or maybe share photos with your friends on Instagram.
+You could even start a blog!
 We’ll definitely be posting our progress updates for our own resolutions here on the blog, so keep checking back.

 - Have a monthly goal.